bmds-lab/CRISPR-DA/README.md

 ## Licence
 BSD 3-Clause "New" or "Revised" License

-See `LICENCE` and https://opensource.org/license/BSD-3-Clause for more details
+See `LICENCE` and https://opensource.org/license/BSD-3-Clause for more details.

 ## Dependencies